bjuppa/fluent-form/README.md

 Keep in mind most methods accept collections and closures as parameters as in any [`fewagency/fluent-html` usage](https://github.com/fewagency/fluent-html#usage).

-Depending on where you want the html output you may `echo FluentForm::create();` or render it using string conversion `(string)FluentForm::create()`.
+Depending on where you want the HTML output you may `echo FluentForm::create();` or render it using string conversion `(string)FluentForm::create()`.

-Within [Blade](http://laravel.com/docs/blade) templates the html will be rendered if placed in echo-tags:
+Within [Blade](http://laravel.com/docs/blade) templates the HTML will be rendered if placed in echo-tags:
 `{{ FluentForm::create() }}`.
 Check out the
 [Blade documentation of `fewagency/fluent-html`](https://github.com/fewagency/fluent-html#usage-with-blade-templates).